GokulPraveen2001/movie_app/README.md

 A Flutter application which gives us the list of top shows and movies at present on opening the app.

+This app used the TMDB api for fetching the movie data in the backend.

 ### HOME PAGE: